 There is no doubt that solar energy is the way of the future.
 As we look to move away from non-renewable energy sources, it’s more important than ever to find ways to supply power in a way that doesn’t harm the environment.
 Solar energy is an elegant solution, particularly for the needs of everyday homeowners.
-As solar panels become increasingly more ubiquitous throughout California, you might be asking yourself if it’s time to make the switch.
+As solar panels become increasingly more ubiquitous throughout California, you might be asking yourself, “is my house good for solar panels?”, and whether or not it’s time to make the switch.

 Many homeowners are deterred by solar because they don’t have all the information, and they may even be deterred by common myths and misconceptions.
 But solar isn’t complicated, and we’re here to help.
 There are many factors to consider if you’re interested in solar, and chief among them is the viability of your home.
 Some homes are better equipped than others for solar power.
-Do you want to know where your home stands?
+Do you want to know where your home stands and whether or not your house is a good candidate for solar?
 Consider the following questions:

 WHAT AM I SPENDING EVERY MONTH ON POWER?